Author: Kyle McCarthy

 Parenting Tip: Grab your FASTPASS tickets together so you have access to the same color reserved viewing areas for this very crowded show.>

 Disneyland Resort Trip Planning Details

-With so many new attractions within walking or monorail distance, it pays to stay at one of the on-site Disneyland Resort hotels, Disneyland Hotel, Paradise Pier or the Grand Californian.
+Plan ahead with Disneyland Online Guides to determine which rides are your family's "must-dos," then stick to that plan as long as you can.
+With so many new attractions within walking or monorail distance, it may pay to stay at one of the on-site Disneyland Resort hotels: Disneyland Hotel, Paradise Pier or the Grand Californian.
 Each of the hotels has a restaurant featuring a character breakfast, a large pool area, and family amenities including a self-serve laundry and mini-fridges in the room.
 The hotels have many exclusive entertainment options such as evening storytellers and shop discounts, with supervised childcare at the Grand Californian for all three.
-Best yet, guests at the hotels are allowed to enter one of the parks early each day so it's easier to get on the most popular rides.
-Please read the FTF reviews of the on-site Disneyland Resort Hotels to learn more about what each one offers.
+Best yet, hotel guests are allowed to enter one of the parks early each day so it's easier to get on the most popular rides.
+Check out FTF reviews of the on-site Disneyland Resort Hotels to learn more about what each one offers.

 Parenting Tip: To save your budget for Star Wars souvenirs, the many family-friendly Anaheim Hotels we review offer lower cost alternatives.
 By the way, the Southern California CityPASS ticket booklet can save you 28% off individual entry to LEGOLAND, SeaWorld San Diego and a Disneyland Resort 3-Day Park Hopper ticket, if your clan has the energy to do all this within its nine-day expiration period.
 You're the best judge of that.